facejets/hello-world/README.md

 # hello-world
 using github tutorial

-because knowledge is power, it's great to learn!
+because knowledge is power, it's great to learn! commit!